RickvBork/Programming-Project/README.md

 <img src="https://github.com/RickvBork/Programming-Project/blob/master/doc/section0aft.jpg" width="800">

 ## Line graph pie chart and table
+Use the line graph to select a season with which the pie chart will be updated to and to view average laptimes per season.
+Use the pie chart to view the amount of wins per team for a selected season.
+Use the rule table to view the most recent rule set.

 ### The empty line graph, pie chart and rule table
 <img src="https://github.com/RickvBork/Programming-Project/blob/master/doc/section1pre.jpg" width="800">